 The best corporate meeting places make participants feel welcomed and cared for, while allowing for the efficient transaction of business.
 The COVID-19 crisis has made another element of primary importance: safety.
 The best venues have spared no effort in learning how to protect their guests while offering the comfort and convenience that their clients are accustomed to.
-Here are some of the measures you may see in place at your next offsite meeting or team building event.
+Here are some measures you may see in place at your next offsite meeting or team-building event.

 How Food Service Might Be Different

 If you have food and beverage service at your meeting, you may notice a different protocol of service.
 At Pursell Farms, as you enjoy our classic Southern dishes and Creole specialties, you may also notice: